Shrinks99/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 ```

-After every step of the model, the datacollector will collect and store each agent's letters_sent and letters_received value.
+After every step of the model, the data collector will collect and store each agent's `letters_sent` and `letters_received` values.

-We run the model just as we did above.
-The `DataCollector` can export the data it has collected as a pandas `DataFrame`, for easy interactive analysis.
+We run the model just as we did above:

 ```python
 model = LetterModel(50, 10, 10)